 Perhaps part of our impediment to allowing Jesus to do wondrous deeds within us is a related or similar issue ... that we consider ourselves to be "too ordinary" ... unable to see how precious we - you and me - are in God's sight.
-We see ourselves as too ordinary, that there is no way God meant us in that famous "God so loved the world" expression, failing to understand that it was precisely to the "too ordinary" people of this world - the weak, the broken, the failing, the downhearted, the incapable - the "too ordinary" people of this world that God reached out through the "too ordinary" yet indescribably extra-ordinary Jesus of Nazareth to bring them healing, and hope, and uplifting, and wholeness, and capability, and love.
+We see ourselves as too ordinary, that there is no way God meant us in that famous "God so loved the world" expression, failing to understand that it was precisely to the "too ordinary" people of this world - the weak, the broken, the failing, the downhearted, the incapable - the "too ordinary" people of this world to whom God reached out through the "too ordinary" yet indescribably extra-ordinary Jesus of Nazareth to bring them healing, and hope, and uplifting, and wholeness, and capability, and love.

 Jesus knew there would be those who would not listen, who would refuse to hear, who would turn away, who would turn down the offers from God for healing and wholeness, and he cautioned his disciples not to waste their time and efforts trying to coerce or cajole them into believing and accepting, but instead to move on to carry the message to those who would listen.
+Contrary to what extremists groups in all faiths believe, you cannot truly force faith upon people.
 You might argue about the importance of persistence, and how it's especially important to persist in trying to win over those who don't want to even listen.
 But there's also the argument that the word needs to be spread, and the most fertile place to spread that word is in communities who are willing to listen, open to hear, and likely to embrace this message of faith.

-Mark's message also seems pretty clear that the strategy of Jesus and his instruction to the new disciples was appropriate, as he declares the successfulness of their mission in terms of many demons being cast out and many people healed.
-By implication it also seems pretty clear that there were many such positive, open-to-faith communities ready to hear and incorporate the good news of reconciliation with God through Christ.
+Mark's message also seems pretty clear that the strategy of Jesus and his instructions to the new disciples were appropriate, as he declares the successfulness of their mission in terms of many demons being cast out and many people healed.
+By implication we can also hear that there were many people with open ears, open minds, and open hearts who were ready to hear and incorporate into their lives the good news of reconciliation with God through Christ.
 By marked contrast with the apparent powerlessness of Jesus in his own home town, the disciples had resounding success, casting out many demons and curing many who were sick.
-And it didn't stop there, as spiral of faithful and accepting communities grew and expanded to include Jerusalem, Judea, Samaria, and even to the ends of the earth.
+And it didn't stop there, as the spiral of faithful and accepting communities grew and expanded to include Jerusalem, Judea, Samaria, and even to the ends of the earth - including us!